Dubuque City Council member to resign this summer

 “It’s disappointing to me not to be able to finish out my term.
 I take my commitment seriously,” Shaw said.
 “It’s been an exciting thing to be a part of, and it has been a true privilege. ...
 It was not something I wanted to walk away from.”

-Shaw was one of four City Council members that last summer pushed to fire City Manager Mike Van Milligen for 16 alleged failings and concerns.
-With his departure, none will remain, as two will have resigned, one declined to seek re-election and one was ousted in the November city election.
+Shaw was one of four City Council members who last summer pushed to fire City Manager Mike Van Milligen for 16 alleged failings and concerns.
+With his departure, none from that group will remain, as two will have resigned, one declined to seek re-election and one was ousted in the November city election.

 Earlier this month, Shaw joined the rest of the council to unanimously endorse the longtime city manager and declare his job safe.